pm25/simpleplain/README.md

 ## Usage

 To customize the website with your own information, update the data files located in [src/data](src/data).
-The site will automatically reflect your changes.
+The website will automatically reflect your changes.

-For example, in [src/data/profile.ts](src/data/profile.ts), you can update your personal information:
+For example, in [src/data/profile.ts](src/data/profile.ts), you can update the personal information with your owns:

 ```ts
 export const UserInfo = {